gohugoio/hugo/content/content-management/archetypes.md

 define the default metadata for a new post of that type.

 **Archetypes** are quite literally archetypal content files with pre-configured [front matter][].
 An archetype will populate each new content file of a given type with any default metadata you've defined whenever you run the `hugo new` command.

-## Example

-### 1. Creating an archetype
+## Creating an archetype

 In the following example scenario, suppose we have a blog with a single content type (blog post).
 Our imaginary blog will use ‘tags’ and ‘categories’ for its